 4) Switching Apps

-Each watch comes with their own App now to upload your data, which is great unless you’ve been using something else previously or tend to be a watch hopper like me.
+Each watch comes with their own App to upload your data (and manage the watch), which is great unless you’ve been using something else previously or tend to be a watch hopper like me.

 While it sounds minor, trust me after years of running you’ll wish you had all of your information in one place.
 It’s extremely helpful to see your year over year data or to compare training cycles when trying to see what has worked previously or trends in injuries.

 Having mine in one place allowed me to put my return to running post surgery in perspective and see what’s possible!